lawrencewoodman/techtinkering-videos/notes/publishing_routine.md

 * Publish on Youtube 2 hours before when most people view
   - Look at Analytics > Audience > When viewers are on YouTube
-  - Many are on at 18:00 GMT, so that would mean publishing at 16:00
+  - Many are on at 18:00 GMT, so that would mean publishing at 16:00 but I think 17:00 makes more sense as 2 hours seems to long
 * Push Techtinkering Article
 * Tweet